haf0g/School-educational-projects/Keyword-and-Face-Detection-in-Newspapers/README.md

 - PIL (Python Imaging Library)
 - ZIP file processing

-## Usage

-1. Make sure you have Python installed on your system.
-2. Download or clone this repository.
-3. Place the ZIP file containing newspaper images in the same directory as the script.
-4. Update the script with the correct path to the Tesseract executable if necessary.
-5. Run the script: python keyword_face_detection.py

 ## Example Output

 - The script processes a small ZIP file for the keyword "Christopher" and displays the resulting image with faces.